Dylan-B-Johnson/Knox-County-Covid-19-Risk-Assesment/README.md

 This project scrapes its data from the Knox County Health Department at: https://covid.knoxcountytn.gov/case-count.html at the time the program is run.

 ###  Assumption Basis:
-* As of July 10, in the CDC's 5 Pandemic Scenarios (https://www.cdc.gov/coronavirus/2019-ncov/hcp/planning-scenarios.html), they describe 10% of cases being asymptomatic carriers as their lower-bound estimate, 40% as their best estimate, and 70% as their upper-bound estimate.
+* As of July 10, in the CDC's 5 Pandemic Scenarios (https://www.cdc.gov/coronavirus/2019-ncov/hcp/planning-scenarios.html), they describe 10% of cases being asymptomatic or presymptomatic carriers as their lower-bound estimate, 40% as their best estimate, and 70% as their upper-bound estimate.
 * Georgia Tech's COVID-19 Event Risk Assessment page (https://covid19risk.biosci.gatech.edu/) made around March 13th assumes that there are about 10x as many infections as reported cases.
 During the week of March 13th, 69,383 total tests were preformed in the US; during the week of August 8th, 256,042 total tests were preformed in the US (https://www.cdc.gov/coronavirus/2019-ncov/covid-data/covidview/08142020/public-health-lab.html).
 Assuming that the ascertainment bias (proportion of infections that are not reported as cases) decreases proportionally to the growth in testing, we would expect a reduction in ascertainment bias by a factor of 3.69 (256,042/69,383).
 As such, we will use GA Tech's assumption of an ascertainment bias of 10 and scale it down to 2.7 (10/3.69).

 ### Model Assumptions: